 - All manuscripts must include a title, an abstract, five keywords and a list of references.
 In addition, empirical or case studies must include clearly defined introduction, theoretical framework, method, results, discussion and conclusions sections.

-- The references must be sufficient, relevant, current, and reliable, and follow the norms proposed by APA (APA Publication Manual (7th), chapter 9).
+- The references must be sufficient, relevant, current, and reliable, and follow the norms proposed by the APA Publication Manual.

 - All illustrations, figures, and tables must be inserted in the text (body of the manuscript), not at the end of it or separately, and follow APA guidelines for presentation.